yemoalakija/Blog/README.md

 * ### Typography

-The fonts used for the site is 'Roboto', which is sans-serif.
+The fonts used for the site is `Roboto`, which is sans-serif.

-* 'Roboto' is used generally in the website with different weigth as needed.
+* `Roboto` is used generally in the website with different weigth as needed.
 It's easy to read and matches the minimalistic style that I wanted the site to have.

 ![Google Fonts Impact](assets/images/google_fonts_roboto.png)